Observation of the 4$\pi$-periodic Josephson effect in indium arsenide nanowires: Results

 The microwave detector, presented in Fig.~1f, is fabricated using two angle-evaporated \cite{Dolan_1977} Al/AlO$_x$/Al tunnel junctions, forming a superconducting quantum interference device (SQUID).
 This geometry allows us to minimize the Josephson energy of the detector by applying $\Phi=\Phi_0/2$ flux through the loop (see Fig.~1h) and thus to limit its backaction to the nanowire.
 The respectively $8$ and $11\,$nm thick Al layers set an \emph{in-plane} critical magnetic field of the detector in excess of $1\,$T, well above the measured topological transition in similar devices \cite{Albrecht_2016}.
-The circuit parameters and fabrication details are given in Sec.~1 of the SI.
+Nevertheless, increasing subgap currents limited our experimental field range to $325-650\,$mT for different devices.
+The circuit parameters and fabrication details are given in the Supplementary Tables and in the Methods, respectively.

-In the presence of a voltage spectral density $S_{V}(f)$, the DC current contribution of the PAT process is as follows \cite{Tucker_1985, Deblock_2003} in the subgap regime, where $eV_{\textrm{DET}} < 2\Delta_{\textrm{DET}}$:
+In the presence of a voltage spectral density $S_{V}(f)$, the DC current contribution of the PAT process is as follows \cite{Tucker_1985, Deblock_2003} in the subgap regime, where $eV_\textrm{DET} < 2\Delta_\textrm{DET}$:

-Here, $I_{QP,0}(eV_{\textrm{DET}})$ is the tunnel junction current in the absence of absorbed radiation, $S_V (f)=0$ (see Fig.~1h).
-Note that the quasiparticle gap edge at $eV_{\textrm{DET}} = 2\Delta_{\textrm{DET}}$ results in a sharp increase of $I_{QP,0}(eV_{\textrm{DET}})$.
-In the presence of monochromatic radiation with a frequency $f_0$, $S_V(f)\sim \delta(f-f_0)$, $I_\textrm{PAT}$ thus develops a step-like feature at $hf_0 = 2\Delta_{\textrm{DET}} - eV_{\textrm{DET}}$.
+Here, $I_{QP,0}(V_\textrm{DET})$ is the tunnel junction current in the absence of absorbed radiation, $S_V (f)=0$ (see Fig.~1h).
+Note that the quasiparticle gap edge at $eV_\textrm{DET} = 2\Delta_\textrm{DET}$ results in a sharp increase of $I_{QP,0}(V_{\textrm{DET}})$.
+In the presence of monochromatic radiation with a frequency $f_0$, $S_V(f)\sim \delta(f-f_0)$, $I_\textrm{PAT}(V_\textrm{DET})$ thus develops a step-like feature at $hf_0 = 2\Delta_\textrm{DET} - eV_\textrm{DET}$.
 With a phenomenological effective charge $e^{\star}$ of the AC Josephson effect, we write this condition in terms of the voltage drop on the nanowire, $V_\textrm{NW}$: